toucansites/website/src/contents/docs/content-management/front-matter/index.md

 ---
 type: guide
-title: Front Matter
+title: "Front Matter"
-description: Front Matter
+description: "Front Matter is used to define metadata and settings for content."
 category: content-management
 order: 3
 draft: true